Deer Lodge, Montana: Superfund site

 In the 1870s, Butte developed into a rich silver mining camp.
 Marcus Daly's discovery of rich copper veins in his Anaconda mine launched the Copper Kings era at Butte.
 In 1883, Daly established his smelter facilities at newly platted Anaconda, Montana.
 Anaconda immediately became Deer Lodge County's major population center and employer.
 Smelting activities at Butte and Anaconda left behind enormous amounts of toxic wastes.
 Flooding on Silver Bow Creek and Warm Springs Creek, particularly in the great valley flood of 1908, spread toxic wastes from Butte through Deer Lodge City, to the Milltown Dam, just east of Missoula.
 As a result of legal actions begun in 1983 and culminating in 2008, the course of the Clark Fork River from Anaconda to the Milltown Dam was declared to be a Superfund cleanup site.
 Cleanup costs are financed from the settlement with ARCO (now BP-ARCO).

 Economic decline

-Interstate 90 bypassed Deer Lodge in 1960.
 In 1961, the Milwaukee Road ended its Olympian Hiawatha passenger trains.
 Limited passenger service between Minneapolis and Deer Lodge continued until 1964, at which time all Milwaukee Road passenger service to Deer Lodge ended.

 In the 1970s, the Anaconda Copper Company suffered financial setbacks which ultimately caused its 1977 merger with ARCO.
 By 1982, ARCO had closed down the smelter at Anaconda and stopped mining copper at Butte.
 In 1980, the Milwaukee Road shut down its western extension.
 All of its infrastructure from Seattle, Washington to Miles City, Montana was torn out, including the rails themselves.